The Best Towel Warmers Under 100 (2026)

 | Size | 23L |

-The DR.PREPARE is the bucket warmer to get if your towels are on the large side.
-Its 23-liter chamber is the roomiest of the bucket-style picks here, which matters more than it sounds: cramming an oversized bath sheet into a too-small warmer leaves part of it cold, and the extra capacity means the whole towel goes in and comes out evenly warm.
-Like the other buckets, it works by surrounding the rolled towel with heat from a stainless steel interior, so it warms through in minutes rather than the slower draping-over-bars approach.
+The DR.PREPARE is the bucket warmer to get if your towels run large.
+Its 23-liter chamber is the roomiest of the bucket-style picks here, which matters more than it sounds: cram an oversized bath sheet into a too-small warmer and part of it stays cold, while the extra capacity means the whole towel goes in and comes out warm all the way through.
+Like the other buckets, it surrounds the rolled towel with heat from a stainless steel interior, so it warms through in minutes rather than the slower draping-over-bars approach.

-At $82.48 it sits comfortably under $100 while giving you more room than the cheaper INNOKA, which makes it a sensible middle choice: a little more money for a noticeably bigger chamber.
+At $82.48 it sits under $100 while giving you more room than the cheaper INNOKA, which makes it a sensible middle choice: a little more money for a bigger chamber.
 The drawbacks are the predictable ones for the format.
-A bigger bucket needs a bigger spot to live, so measure your floor or shelf space before buying, and it still warms one towel at a time rather than a stack.
-If you have thick, oversized towels and want them fully hot, though, this is the model that handles them without complaint.
+A bigger bucket needs a bigger spot, so measure your floor or shelf space before buying, and it still warms one towel at a time rather than a stack.
+If you have thick, oversized towels and want them hot through, though, this is the model that handles them without complaint.

 What we like